-[Whenever possible tools should preserve the original style of the model, e.g. use of imports.]
+[Whenever possible tools should preserve the original style of the model, e.g. use of imports.
+Conversions should be applied in all places where named element are used in code, including Modelica URIs (for example, in Documentation annotations).]

 These functions can be called with literal strings or array of strings and vectorize according to section 12.4.6.